Dynamic RDS/RBDS Encoder

 Share on Facebook Share on Twitter

-THIS PRODUCT IS NO LONGER IN PRODUCTION
+THIS PRODUCT IS NO LONGER IN PRODUCTION.

 The model 713 incorporates all the features of our field-proven Model 712, but additionally gives dynamic, on-the-fly programming access via a local network (or even the Internet!) with its built-in TCP/IP interface.
 This connectivity permits full integration of RDS/RBDS transmissions with the station’s other networked functions, including message streams for digital radio and Webcasting.